Frequently Asked Questions

 2. How old do you have to be to volunteer with IHELP?

-Teachers and students must be at least 18 years of age to be enrolled in the program.
+Tutors and adult students must be at least 18 years of age to be enrolled in the program.

 3. Are all of your students citizens or studying for citizenship?